Paul Cook

 Paul Cook has also published short stories in The Magazine of Fantasy and Science Fiction, Isaac Asimov's Science Fiction, and Amazing Science Fiction.

-He has also published over 150 poems in a wide variety of literary non mainstream magazines such as The Georgia Review and Quarterly West.
+He has also published more than 150 poems in a wide variety of literary non-mainstream magazines such as The Georgia Review and Quarterly West.
 He also writes (and continues to write) classical music criticism, having written for ClassicsToday.com and MusicWeb-International.com.
 He now writes classical music reviews exclusively for The American Record Guide.
 He has written extensively on the music of Shostakovich, Hindemith, Stravinsky, and Prokofieff.

 Where to find Paul Cook online